-Our Company has not undertaken any pre-IPO placement and there will be no reduction in the Offer size.
+Our Company has not undertaken any pre-IPO placement and there was no reduction in the Offer size.

-Our Company has undertaken a further issue of 3,076,969 (Three million seventy-six thousand nine hundred sixtynine) Equity Shares through a private placement to the public category, aggregating up to ₹400,005,970 (Rupees four hundred million five thousand nine hundred and seventy), in consultation with the BRLM, on December 28, 2021 and December 31, 2021.
-For further details, see "Capital Structure" beginning on page 75 of this Red Herring Prospectus.
+Our Company has undertaken a further issue of 3,076,969 (Three million seventy-six thousand nine hundred sixty-nine) Equity Shares through a private placement to the public category, aggregating up to ₹ 400,005,970 (Rupees four hundred million five thousand nine hundred and seventy), in consultation with the BRLM, on December 28, 2021 and December 31, 2021.
+For further details, see "Capital Structure" beginning on page 76 of this Prospectus.